Axtrics-Solutions-Pvt-Ltd/aframark_magento_dev/README.md

 5. If this is the first time you install a plugin using Composer, Magento will ask you to provide your Magento Marketplace account credentials.
 To find your account information go to (https://marketplace.magento.com) > My profile > Access Keys > Create A New Access Key.
 Note: Your public key is your username, while your private key is your password.

-6. Enable the Trustpilot plugin.
+6. Enable the Aframark plugin.
 ```
 php bin/magento module:enable Trustpilot_Reviews --clear-static-content
 ```